gerhard/highlights/README.md

 at most) and cohesion (preserves the train of thought).

-Making this public, as with any open source project, forced me to clean up the notes and focus on consistency and practicality enough to make the overall approach better: everyone wins.
+Making this public, as with any open source project, forced me to clean up the notes and focus on consistency and practicality.